Frequently Asked Questions

 Yes, for three reasons:

-Third, unlike many employer-provided plans, this coverage is yours to keep without interruption, even if you change jobs or become self-employed.
-This plan adds an extra layer of protection that you control and it can move with you throughout your career.
+Third, unlike many employer-provided insurance, this coverage is yours to keep without interruption, even if you change jobs or become self-employed.
+This coverage adds an extra layer of protection that you control and it can move with you throughout your career.

 What does "own specialty" coverage mean?